Austen Henry Layard: Retirement in Venice

 Layard retired to Venice.
 There he took up residence in the sixteenth-century palazzo on the grand canal named Ca Cappello, just behind Campo San Polo, and which he had commissioned historian Rawdon Brown, another long-time British resident of Venice, to purchase for him in 1874.

 In Venice he devoted much of his time to collecting pictures of the Venetian school, and to writing on Italian art.

 On this subject he was a disciple of his friend Giovanni Morelli, whose views he embodied in his revision of Franz Kugler's Handbook of Painting, Italian Schools (1887).
 He wrote also an introduction to Constance Jocelyn Ffoulkes's translation of Morelli's Italian Painters (1892–1893), and edited that part of Murray's Handbook of Rome (1894) which deals with pictures.
 In 1887 he published, from notes taken at the time, a record of his first journey to the East, entitled Early Adventures in Persia, Susiana and Babylonia.
 The late nineteenth century English novelist George Gissing thought it 'one of the most interesting books' vowing to 'read it again some day'.
 An abbreviation of this work, which as a book of travel is even more delightful than its predecessors, was published in 1894, shortly after the author's death, with a brief introductory notice by Lord Aberdare.
 Layard also from time to time contributed papers to various learned societies, including the Huguenot Society, of which he was first president.

+During their life in Venice, he and his wife were neighbors of Princess Darinka of Montenegro and her daughter, Princess Olga, who, while in exile, resided in a nearby palazzo.
+The two families often joined the Layards for concerts, balls, and intimate dinners, where they enjoyed fine wine and spent the evenings playing the piano.
+In turn, they accompanied Darinka and her daughter to the Greek Church in Venice for Orthodox Christmas Day, after which the princesses hosted festive gatherings for a select circle of guests at their Palazzo Molin in honor of the celebration.

+Death

 He died on 5 July 1894 at his residence 1 Queen Anne Street, Marylebone, London.
 After a post mortem autopsy his remains were cremated at the Woking Crematorium in Surrey.
 His ashes were interred in the cemetery of Canford Magna Parish Church in Dorset, England.
+His wife, Lady Layard, outlived him by 16 years, dying on 1 November 1912, in her Venetian palazzo, Ca’ Capello.
+Her ashes were interred near her husband’s at Canford Parish Church, adjacent to Canford Manor, on 13 December.